Atlantic City Express Service

-The Atlantic City Express Service (ACES) was an inter-city train service offered by the Borgata, Caesars Atlantic City, and Harrah's Atlantic City, operating from February 2009 until September 2011.
-It was operated by New Jersey Transit under contract, and funded by the Casino Reinvestment Development Authority.
+The Atlantic City Express Service (ACES) was an inter-city rail service, operating from February 2009 until September 2011.
+It was operated by New Jersey Transit under contract and funded by the Casino Reinvestment Development Authority, with support from the Borgata, Caesars, and Harrah's casinos.
 The train provided summer seasonal service between New York City and Atlantic City three days a week, operating along the Northeast Corridor and Atlantic City Line.
-The train was formally discontinued on March 9, 2012.
+The train was formally cancelled on March 9, 2012.

 Background

 With the success of NJT's commuter service to Atlantic City, talks about direct service to New York were discussed.
-In June 2006, the board of New Jersey Transit accepted a plan for an express service between Atlantic City, New Jersey and Pennsylvania Station in Midtown Manhattan, for a three-year trial initially slated to begin in 2007 (Newark Penn was not initially intended as a stop, but it would be added during the planning stages).
-Because of delays in acquiring the cars and preparing the needed motive power (the 8 cars for this service are part of a larger 329-car order, and the four diesel locomotives were acquired from Amtrak), the service did not begin until February 2009.
+In June 2006, the board of New Jersey Transit accepted a plan for an express service between Atlantic City, New Jersey and New York Penn Station in Midtown Manhattan, for a three-year trial initially slated to begin in 2007 (Newark Penn was not initially intended as a stop, but it would be added during the planning stages).
+Because of delays in acquiring the cars and preparing the needed motive power (the 8 cars for this service were part of a larger 329-car order, and the four diesel locomotives were acquired from Amtrak), the service did not begin until February 2009.

 The fleet was composed of eight bilevel rail cars carrying both ACES and NJ Transit markings, with service funded by the Casino Reinvestment Development Authority and three casinos, Caesars, Harrah's, and the Borgata.
 Each train contained 300 seats with 4 cars per train.
-The multi-level cars' interior was customized for the ACES service, adding first class seating sections and lounge facilities.
-The cars were dedicated to ACES service and were never used for regular passenger service by NJ Transit.
+The multi-level cars' interior was customized for the ACES service, adding reclining leather seating across all classes and upper decks were dedicated to first-class seating in a 2x1 arrangement with at-seat food and beverage service.
+Trains also featured rentable private lounge space for groups of four and for coach passengers a small café offered food and beverages for sale.

 In January 2011, service was suspended until May, citing low ridership and a $6 million loss in the first year of operations.
 Service resumed May 13, 2011 and ended September 18, 2011.
 The formal discontinuation of the route was announced on March 9, 2012.

-The ACES passenger cars were converted to regular NJT cars by Bombardier from 2013 until 2014.
+The ACES passenger cars were converted to regular NJT cars by Bombardier between 2013 and 2014.
 They re-entered NJT service in mid-2014.

-The dual-powered locomotives are used to provide service from the Raritan Valley Line into New York City Penn Station.